nazarena254/djangoHeroku/README.md

 * `python3 -m pip install django` to install django
 * in virtual `django-admin startproject <projectname> .` to create project
 * in virtual `python manage.py startapp <appname>` to create app
+* in virtual `python manage.py migrate` to create/make migrations
-* in virtual `python3.9 manage.py runserver` to run server
+* in virtual `python3.9 manage.py runserver` to run server and Press Crtl+C to QUIT SERVER.
-* in virtual `python manage.py createsuperuser` to create Admin
+* in virtual `python manage.py createsuperuser` to create Admin/Superuser
+* Admin/SuperUser - One who can log into admin page & have permissions to add, edit, delete objects in thru admin page.

 ## Install all dependiencies at once
 * cloudinary